 Following the extensive renovation of this Fulham home, its courtyard garden regained valuable essence, masterminded by an inspirational architectural team.
 The patio tiles selected by the architect were fully integrated throughout four distinct outdoor spaces, while a hardwood deck defines dynamic transition between the kitchen and courtyard, enhancing depth, and leading the eye towards a focal point waterfall.
-We often tweak design blueprints during construction, yet this plan was landscaped to its original layout, where the result of a cohesive client-designer exchange of courtyard garden ideas exceeded our expectations when we returned to reshape the roof terrace.
+We often tweak design blueprints during construction, yet this plan was landscaped to its original layout, where the result of a cohesive client-designer exchange of modern courtyard garden ideas exceeded our own expectations when we returned for a book photo shoot.

 Developers' construction of new urban rooftops, within London penthouse apartments, often lacks landscaping imagination.
 Here, at Kings Chelsea, we reutilised existing plain slabs by reorientating the layout at an angle, while replacing every fourth line with a lilac band of sandstone.
-The renewed roof terrace space regained expansiveness, where a dining table fits snugly along this grid, augmenting a pristine series of clean details.
-Often, when our clients relocate into a brand-new apartment, this sensible approach provides a long-term solution by sustaining long-lasting outdoor essence.
+The renewed roof garden regained expansiveness, where a dining table fits snugly along this grid, augmenting a pristine series of clean details.
+Often, when our clients relocate into a brand-new apartment, this sensible approach provides a long-term solution by sustaining long-lasting, architectural indoor-outdoor compatibility.

 This intimate, secluded rooftop garden forms a distinct focal point, perched atop a private drive in North London.
 The outdoor space presents a warm entrance ambience, expressed with minimalist lines, while providing a diverse hub for wildlife.
 We developed a new tree planter detail by folding its top flange inwards at an angle to mimic the perimeter walls' brick element, and plant a Maple specimen below the edge.
 The square planter appears effortlessly balanced, designed wider than its height, where a neutral colour palette across the roof garden is in tune with surrounding woodland.
-The planter's hue and Paperbark maple trunks complement a natural roof terrace planting scheme, amid an architectural, contemporary rooftop landscape.
+The planter's hue and Paperbark maple tree trunks complement a natural planting scheme, amid an architectural, contemporary landscape design.

-We design sculptural signature pieces in every project, deriving inspiration from our clients' homes, lifestyles or art collections, and in this rooftop garden, a miniature Agapanthus hedge design frames the surrounding urban treescape daintily.
+We design sculptural signature pieces in every project, deriving inspiration from our clients' homes, lifestyles or art collections, and in this North London garden, a miniature Agapanthus hedge frames the surrounding urban treescape daintily.
 We continually research advanced powder coating techniques to enhance foliage reflections, and accentuate architectural shadows across clear planter surfaces.
 Many of our cutting-edge containers feature apertures or cavities, as further daylight invigorates urban roof terrace designs by articulating contemporary dynamics, while preserving remarkable vistas.
-Working primarily for private clients, this distinctive approach forms unique settings, tailored to each site – defining our brainchild of outdoor planters, troughs and containers in modern roof terrace schemes.
+Working primarily for private clients, this distinctive approach forms unique settings, tailored to each site – defining our brainchild of outdoor planters, troughs and containers in modern garden design projects.

 6 roof terrace

 In this comprehensive home refurbishment project, we modified the garden's intended decking orientation, building it inline with the roof terrace's layout.
 An expansive vista from the master bedroom unveils the fluidity of this modification, where the subtlety of wood details portrays a cohesive design continuum.
-Such on-site tweaks enhance an outdoor space beyond the initial vision, when a versatile team of garden designers liaises closely with supportive, inspiring clients.
-This hands-on, fine-tuning methodology forms a pivotal element of our continual intimate garden design dialogue within diverse residential settings and roof garden projects.
+Such on-site tweaks enhance an outdoor space beyond the initial vision, when a versatile team of garden designers liaises closely with supportive and inspiring clients.
+This hands-on methodology forms a pivotal element of our continual intimate garden design dialogue within diverse residential settings.

 7 family garden